History of rail transport in Great Britain 1995 to date: Changes under the Labour government (1997–2010)

-Reform under the Coalition government (2010–2015)
+Changes under the Coalition government (2010–2015)

-After the 2010 General Election, the new Conservative led Coalition continued Labour's rail policies largely unaltered after a pause to review the finances.
-There was continuing support for the High Speed 2 scheme and further developing plans for the route, although great debate still rages over the scheme's benefits and costs.
+After the 2010 General Election, the new Conservative-led coalition continued Labour's rail policies largely unaltered after a pause to review the finances.
+There was continuing support for the High Speed 2 scheme and further developing plans for the route, although the scheme's benefits and costs were debated.
 Whilst initially showing scepticism towards the electrification schemes of the Great Western route, they later gave the project its backing and work began formally in 2012.

 In July 2012, the government published a £9.4 billion High Level Output Specification for the 2014–2019 period, which included £4.2 billion of new schemes.
 This included the Electric Spine project to electrify the railway between Southampton in the south and Nuneaton and Sheffield in the north, electrification of the Midland Main Line from Bedford to Sheffield, Cardiff–Swansea and Valley Lines electrification, and the Western Rail Approach to Heathrow.
 The Electric Spine, Midland Main Line electrification and Cardiff–Swansea electrification were later scrapped in July 2017.
 Following the COVID-19 pandemic, the Western Rail Approach to Heathrow was shelved in January 2021.

 In 2012, the franchising system again came under criticism after FirstGroup was awarded the InterCity West Coast franchise.
-Incumbent Virgin Rail Group initiated a judicial review against the decision, citing the fact that First's bid was even more ambitious than the one which had scuttled National Express East Coast less than three years earlier.
-Before the review took place however, newly installed Transport Secretary Patrick McLoughlin scrapped the entire bidding process for the franchise and granted Virgin an extension to its contract when "severe technical flaws" were discovered in the original bidding competition.
+Incumbent Virgin Rail Group initiated a judicial review against the decision, citing the fact that First's bid was more ambitious than the one which had scuttled National Express East Coast less than three years earlier.
+Before the review took place, newly installed Transport Secretary Patrick McLoughlin scrapped the entire bidding process for the franchise and granted Virgin an extension to its contract when "severe technical flaws" were discovered in the original bidding competition.